leikareipa/rs/README.md

 ### System requirements

 If you're using a modern browser with JavaScript enabled, you should be good to go.
+Performance might be best on Chrome.

 You'll need a keyboard to play the game, and in general the app expects you to be in a desktop-like computing environment.